top of page

 with Bodywork for Babies

-(Course content can be generalized to all populations)
+(Course content can be generalized to all populations.)

-fuses the benefits of craniosacral therapy, visceral maneuvers,
+of craniosacral therapy, visceral maneuvers,

 myofascial expansion, lymphatic mobilization,

-& other soft tissue release.
+and other soft tissue release.

-Target audience: Any pediatric professional with a license to
+Any pediatric professional with a license to

 "therapeutically touch."
 Training in any specific method is not

-required but it would be helpful to understand at least the
+required, but it would be helpful to understand at least the

 non-invasive nature of craniosacral therapy.
 It is this kind